 Not all insects are pests.
 Beneficial insects can help eliminate and control pests that do a great deal of damage to our beautiful gardens and lawns.
 Beneficial insects could be considered a component of biological control, which refers to the method of controlling pests using other living organisms.

 Why Use Beneficial Insects

-2. Good bugs – keep in mind that chemical pesticides don’t only wipe out the bad bugs, they are just as deadly to the beneficial insects.
+2. Pesticides don’t only wipe out the bad bugs.
+They are just as deadly to the beneficial insects.
 This is bad for the long-term maintenance of your garden as there won’t be a population of natural predators to feed on the pests.
 Pesticide may be effective at wiping out of the first wave of pests, but the same cannot be said for the second wave.
 There is a mass extinction of insects going on worldwide right now; the ripple effects can be hypothesized if not seen right now.

 4. To stay off of the pesticide treadmill.
 Resistance and the need for stronger and stronger pesticides occurs when pesticides are used.
 After a pesticide is used there are a number of “bugs” that survive and show greater resistance to that chemical pesticide.
 As a result, stronger and stronger pesticides have to be developed.
 And this results in a vicious cycle: the pesticide treadmill.
-According to the Pesticide Action Network, between 500 and 1,000 insect and weed species have developed resistance to pesticides since 1945.
-There is nothing much a pest can do if it is getting eaten by a predator though.
+According to the Pesticide Action Network, between 500 and 1,000 insect and weed species have developed resistance to pesticides.
+There is nothing much a pest can do if it is getting eaten by a predator!

 Before You Introduce Beneficial Insects